Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Barry, I just got this huge tulip order, and I can't get them anywhere.
 No problem, Vannie.
 Just leave it to me.
 You're a lifesaver, Barry.
 Can I help who's next?
 All right, scramble, jocks!
-It's time to fly.
+It's time to swim.
 Thank you, Barry!
 That Goober is living my life!
 Let it go, Kenny.
 When will this nightmare end?!
 Let it all go.
-Beautiful day to fly.
+Beautiful day to swim.
 Sure is.
 Between you and me,
 I was dying to get out of that office.